 Arguably the UK's most famous service station, Tebay is a family-owned site which is nestled in the scenic part of the M6, with two buildings offering great views over a special part of the country.
 Its duck pond, farm shop and caravan park make it an unusual destination on the motorway network, and one that has won a lot of die-hard fans.

-First 3 hours free for all vehicles, after which cars must pay £12 and caravans, motorhomes and HGVs £18 with a £3 food voucher.
+First 3 hours free for all vehicles, after which cars must pay £13 and caravans, motorhomes and HGVs £22 which includes a £6 meal voucher.

 Prices can be paid for in the Quick Kitchen, with instructions in each car park.